mblak3y/test-portfolio/final-project-part-one.md

 My vision for the final visualizations is beginning to take shape.
 I imagine a dashboard composed of interactive bar charts and scatter plots that allow users to explore FAFSA completion and submission patterns from multiple angles.
 I keep thinking back to the visualization I encountered during my critique assignment—the interactive Marvel graph where users could shift the orientation of the legend and essentially transform the view of the dataset with a single click.
-That level of flexibility stayed with me, and I’d love to build something that offers a similar sense of exploration.

-I know it’s an ambitious undertaking, but I want to design a chart that allows the user to switch both axes, making it possible to examine the relationship between FAFSA completions and submissions dynamically.
+I want to design a chart that allows the user to switch both axes, making it possible to examine the relationship between FAFSA completions and submissions dynamically.